ilyasj5/AI-Rotten-Fruit-Detection/README.md

 ## Further Reading 📚
 * Feel free to view our code, report, and presentation in the repo to get a better understanding of our project!
+* Graphs for a more visual representation of our results are available there

 ## Authors ✍️